vicmassy/behavioral_robotics/README.md

 # Behavioral Robotics
-Laboratory assignments for the course of Behavioral Robotics at Innopolis University
+- Laboratory assignments for the course of Behavioral Robotics at Innopolis University
+- Inside each exercise folder there is a file called exX_comments.md (X corresponds to the number of the exercise)